raimishah/options_scripts/README.md

-﻿# options scripts for idiots
+﻿# options scripts for so called traders

 #1
   best_date_single.py: